Herb Thomas: Awards

 Thomas was inducted into the International Motorsports Hall of Fame in 1994 and was named one of NASCAR's 50 Greatest Drivers in 1998.

 Thomas was inducted into the NASCAR Hall of Fame on February 8, 2013.

-He was inducted into the Motorsports Hall of Fame of America in 2017.
+Thomas was inducted into the Motorsports Hall of Fame of America in 2017.

-He and the Fabulous Hudson Hornet are on a historical mural on the side of a building at 133 N. Steele Street that was commissioned in 2016 by the City of Sanford.
+Thomas and the Fabulous Hudson Hornet are on a historical mural on the side of a building at 133 N. Steele Street that was commissioned in 2016 by the City of Sanford.

 Death

 On August 9, 2000, Thomas suffered a heart attack and died in Sanford, North Carolina.

 Pop culture impact

-Herb Thomas was one of the primary inspirations for the character of Doc Hudson in Pixar's Cars series of films.
+Thomas was one of the primary inspirations for the character of Doc Hudson in Pixar's Cars series of films.
 Many aspects of Doc's life were based on Thomas, as well as the design of the "Fabulous Hudson Hornet" car and racing livery.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led. ** – All laps led.)